Want to be a better metal detectorist? Start writing down everything in a metal detecting record log to keep track of all of your adventures!

 If you want to give my system a try for yourself, I am including a link to download the free high resolution print-ready PDF version of my metal detecting record keeping log here.
 There is no sign-up required – click, save and print!

-Simply click on the link and select save-as when after it opens in the a new window.
+Simply click on the green button and select save-as when after it opens in the a new window.

 Please note, you will need to be able to read PDF files to open the document.
 This is typically standard software on every single computer and smart phone.